- Home

 - constipation

-- mucus discharge or small amounts of bleeding from the anus.
+- mucus or small amounts of blood coming out of the anus.

 Radiation therapy can cause the skin or internal tissue to become less stretchy and harden (fibrosis).
 It can also inflame the lining of the rectum (radiation proctitis).